 The full ingredient list and measurements are listed in the printable recipe below.

-- Pasta.
-Not all pasta is created equal.
+- Pasta: Not all pasta is created equal.
 Bronze-cut pasta is made with a special die that has more friction, producing a rougher surface on the pasta causing the sauce to cling better.
 For Cacio e Pepe a long noodle pasta is generally used such as tonnarelli, spaghetti, or bucatini.
 Tonnarelli is the traditional pasta for Cacio e Pepe but can be difficult to find in U.S. supermarkets.
 We use bucatini for this recipe since it is slightly thicker than spaghetti and has a hole in the center which means the sauce coats both the inside and outside of the pasta.

-- Cheese.
-Traditional Cacio e Pepe is made with Pecorino Romano, which is made from sheep’s milk, in contrast, Parmigiano Reggiano is made from cow’s milk and has a milder, nutter flavor.
+- Cheese: Traditional Cacio e Pepe is made with Pecorino Romano, which is made from sheep’s milk, in contrast, Parmigiano Reggiano is made from cow’s milk and has a milder, nutter flavor.
 For our recipe, we used a combination of both to get a nuttier and less salty flavor.
 Pre-shredded cheese contains preservatives such as potato starch to prevent clumping so it doesn’t melt as evenly.
 Whatever combination you decide on it’s best to grate it yourself.

-- Black Pepper.
-The star of Cacio e Pepe is the fresh cracked black pepper so do not use ground pepper.
-Pepper begins to oxidize as soon as its ground, and oxygen reacts with the flavor compounds causing it to lose some of its flavors.
+- Black Pepper: The star of Cacio e Pepe is the fresh cracked black pepper so do not use ground pepper.
+Pepper begins to oxidize as soon as its ground, and oxygen reacts with the flavor compounds causing it to lose some of its flavor.
 Only freshly cracked black pepper will give you the authentic flavor this dish is named for.
 We used a mortar and pestle to grind our peppercorns but a peppermill would also work well.